 - Results that last between 10 to 18 months, or longer with repeated use

-As with any cosmetic procedure, Restylane Lyft is not without its risks.
-Side effects seen in the trial included redness, bruising, swelling, tenderness, and itching.
-That’s why no matter what treatment you’re seeking, it’s always important to choose a qualified physician with a lot of experience.
+As with any cosmetic procedure, Restylane Lyft is not without risks.
+Side effects in the trial included redness, bruising, swelling, tenderness, and itching.
+That’s why no matter what treatment you’re seeking, it’s always important to choose a qualified, highly experienced provider.

 For tips on how to choose the right doctor, read “10 Questions to Ask Yourself Before Picking a Plastic Surgeon” on the RealSelf blog.